Skip to main content

 Actions

-When an event passes your conditions, one or more actions execute.
+When an event passes your conditions, the action node runs.

 Webhook